 History: Founded in 1809, Miami's name reflects the history of the Native American tribe that once inhabited the Miami Valley region of Ohio.
 Miami maintains strong ties with the Miami Tribe, now located in Oklahoma.

-Locations: Main campus in Oxford, Ohio (35 miles north of Cincinnati); regional locations in Hamilton, Middletown, and West Chester, Ohio; European Center in Luxembourg
+Locations: The main campus in Oxford, Ohio (35 miles north of Cincinnati) encompasses 2,138 acres and includes 188 buildings.
+Regional locations include Hamilton, Middletown, and West Chester, Ohio and the European Center in Luxembourg.

-Degree Programs: Miami offers the bachelor's degree in over 100 areas of study and the master's degree in more than 50 areas; Miami also offers a number of doctoral degrees.
+Degree Programs: Miami offers bachelor's degrees in over 120 areas of study.
+Graduate students choose from more than 60 master's degree and 13 doctoral degree programs.
 Several associate's degrees as well as bachelor's degrees are offered through study at the regional locations.

-Calendar: First semester begins late August, ends mid December; second semester begins early January, ends early May.
+Calendar: First semester begins late August, ends mid December; winter term is in January; second semester begins late January, ends early May.
 Summer sessions are also offered.

 Cost: In-state Oxford students pay $14,736 for base tuition and general fees in 2015-2016.
 Out-of-state students pay $32,555 before any scholarships.
 Room and board is $12,454 (amount is based on a weighted average and depends upon student options).